erwbgy/puppet-activemq/README.md

 when templates are processed.

 *config_file*: The configuration file to use.
 Default: 'xbean:conf/activemq.xml'

+*cpu_affinity*: Enable CPU affinity to be set to only run processes on specific CPU cores - for example '0,1' to only run processes on the first two cores.

 *files*: A hash of configuration files to install - see below